skiselev/Z80-512K/Assembly_Instructions.md

 ![Assembled board](images/Z80-512K-2.0-Assembled_Board-1024px.jpg)

 ### 5. Place a jumper over J1 or connect a battery

+This step is optional, and required only if the U5 ADM693AZ CPU supervisor is used.

 * If SRAM battery backup is not needed, place a jumper on J1 connector
 * If SRAM battery is desired, install two AAA batteries in the battery holder, and connect battery holder to J1 connector